-Lars has never done any study within winemaking and has always prefered to learn from the “first hands”.
-In the past, besides work, he spent all his free time visiting wineries, participating in each winemaking process in order to learn firsthand as much as possible.
+Lars has never done any academic study within winemaking but has always been convinced of learning from the “first hands”.
+He has spent all his free time visiting wineries, participating in each winemaking process in order to learn firsthand as much as possible.
 Lars O. Saga means:

-“The best way to learn about wine is to visit wineries, live there for a while, participate in all stages of winemaking: do harvesting, crushing, fermentation, bottling; taste and smell wines in all kinds of its stage: unfermented wines, young wines, vintage wines and especially bad wines”.
+“The best way to learn about wine is to visit wineries, live there for a while, participate in all stages of winemaking: do harvesting, crushing, fermentation, bottling; taste and smell wines in all kinds of its stage: unfermented wines, young wines, vintage wines and wines with fault.
+And while you are home, taste as many wine as you can and smell the most of things, fruits and vegetables either when you cook or buy groceries, or simply every time you open your fridge".

 Wine, to him, has not only become a job, but a life style.
 Family dinners have been to a research arena, where the father imparts knowledge to his sons and discuss enthusiastically colour shades and wine aromas.